albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 </div>
 <br>

-In this project, we implement `ItemUIEvent.kt` and `ItemUIState.kt`, both stored in the `br.com.alura.orgs/view/viewmodel` package.
+In this project, we'll implement `ItemUIEvent.kt` and `ItemUIState.kt`, both stored in the `br.com.alura.orgs/view/viewmodel` package, to handle the UDF.
 The `ItemUIEvent` class maps the possible actions that will be permitted to the user from the UI.
 When the user triggers one of the mapped events, the `viewmodel` will properly handle the event and change the current state, which is defined by `ItemUIState`.
 Each event has a corresponding state, except for `OnIncreaseQuantity` and `OnDecreaseQuantity`, which do not have their own states, as they share the `updateState` with `OnUpdateItem`.

 <br>